Annual Benefit Statements

 Your Annual Benefit Statement provides a valuable summary of your MCERA account as of the end of the last fiscal year, and includes up to three estimates of your potential retirement benefits.
 The information can be used as a tool to help you plan your financial future.
 We recommend keeping this document in a safe place where you can access it easily.

-Annual Benefit Statements for the fiscal year ending June 30, 2018 were mailed to the address MCERA has on file for most active and deferred members in November.
+Annual Benefit Statements for the fiscal year ending June 30, 2019 will be mailed soon to the address MCERA has on file for most active and deferred members.
 If you do not receive your statement, we recommend you do the following:

 - Confirm that the address on file with your employer is correct.
 MCERA receives address information on active members through payroll downloads, so you may need to update your address with your department/agency Human Resources or payroll specialist.
 Deferred and reciprocal members should complete an Address Change Form.